🆚 Destination Comparison — Asian Megacity

 Is Tokyo or Hong Kong better for shopping?

-Both are world-class for different types of shopping.
-Tokyo wins for unique, niche, and culture-specific shopping: vinyl records in Shimokitazawa, anime merchandise in Akihabara, world-class knives at Kappabashi Kitchen Town, vintage fashion in Harajuku and Nakameguro, and the extraordinary department store basement food halls (depachika) that are an experience in themselves.
+Both are top-tier for different types of shopping.
+Tokyo wins for unique, niche, and culture-specific shopping: vinyl records in Shimokitazawa, anime merchandise in Akihabara, internationally recognized knives at Kappabashi Kitchen Town, vintage fashion in Harajuku and Nakameguro, and the extraordinary department store basement food halls (depachika) that are an experience in themselves.
 Hong Kong wins for luxury goods (lower duty than most countries), electronics at Mong Kok, tailoring, and the authentic chaos of Ladies' Market and Temple Street.
 Tokyo for unique finds; Hong Kong for deals and luxury.

 Can you visit Tokyo and Hong Kong in one trip?